ovotech/cloud-key-rotator/README.md

 ## Rotation Flow

+- Reduce keys to those of service accounts deemed to be valid (e.g. strip out user accounts if in rotation-mode)
-1. Filter keys to those deemed to be eligible
+- Filter keys to those deemed to be eligible (e.g. according to filtering rules configured by the user)
-2. For each eligible key:
+- For each eligible key:
- 1. Create new key
+ - Create new key
- 2. Update key sources
+ - Update key locations
+ - Verify update has worked (where possible)
- 3. Delete old key
+ - Delete old key

 ## Contributions

 Contributions are more than welcome.
-It should be straight forward plugging in new integrations of new key sources, so for that, or anything else, please branch or fork and raise a PR.
+It should be straight forward plugging in new integrations of new key providers and/or locations, so for that, or anything else, please branch or fork and raise a PR.